 As a homeschool family, we host our own events just like the girls would have if they attended public school.
 One event they loved while in school was outdoor field day games, so Colby and I decided it was a challenge we were up for and the kids will love.

-This is just a sampling of the fun field day game ideas we put together for our day filled with family fun day activities.
+This is just a sampling of the epic field day game list we put together for our day filled with family fun day activities.

 Water Balloon Toss – Fill up balloons with water.
 Stand about a foot apart from a partner.
 Toss the balloon.
 After each successful toss, one partner takes a step back.
 Game stops when only one team has not popped their balloon.